Site navigation

 You cannot use wheel clamping to enforce the conditions of your parking area.
 It is illegal to detain a parked or stopped vehicle using an immobilising device including wheel clamps.

-Tow truck licence holder and driver conduct
+Tow truck operator and driver conduct

 Maximum regulated fees